Drago96/rails-view-tool/README.md

 # ProychevViewTool

-> Various view specific methods for applications I use
+> Various view specific methods for applications I use.

 ## Installation